HM Government Police Recruitment campaign- Nathan’s story

 If you hold a degree already, you may wish to commence your policing career via our 2 year programmes either as a uniformed Police Constable, or as a Detective Constable undertaking complex investigation roles on our Degree Holder Entry Programmes (DHEP):

-The Police Constable Degree Apprenticeship route commencing salary is currently £22,065 per annum.
-This increases each year and within 5 years, you will earn around £30,000.
+From September 2022, the Police Constable Degree Apprenticeship route commencing salary will be £24,219 per annum.
+This increases each year and within 4 years, you will earn around £30,000.

 Unlike many other career entry programmes, this route is totally funded, so you will have no tuition fees to worry about, plus you’ll also be able to access fantastic benefits such as: